 Successful completion of a certificate program for graduate students requires a grade of B or higher in each course and an overall GPA of 3.0 or higher in certificate courses.
 Individual certificate programs may have stricter grade requirements.
-No transfer credit will be accepted for a certificate program.
+No transfer credit will be accepted for a certificate program unless otherwise specified.